elunico/Python-Finite-State-Machine/README.md

 state machine.
 The state machine will only protect access to calling methods on which you have explicitly chosen to define limitations.

-These limitations are defined using the `reachable` decorator.
+These limitations are defined using the `allows_access` decorator.
 You add this decorator to the methods on the class which interact with the state machine.
 It accepts 1 keyword argument: an iterable of strings (`Iterable[str]`).
 These strings **must exactly match the names of the states which are valid _source_ states for the particular method